Malaga Airport is located approximately 8km to the south west of Malaga and offers excellent access to the Costa del Sol resorts.

 At the terminal building, the Arrivals (Llegadas) building is located on Level 0, and Departures (Salidas) is above on Level 1.
 Most departures are now from the new Terminal T3, but some flights are from the old T2 building which is to the left as you view the terminal from the front.
 Also on Level 0 is the car rental car park, train station and a large taxi pick up area.
 There is short-term parking for visitors on the arrivals and departures levels.

-At Malaga Airport the larger rental companies have desks in the arrivals area for all terminals, and provide vehicle collection in the purpose built rental car park located on Level 0 around 5 minutes walk from the arrivals hall.
+At Malaga Airport most of the international rental companies have desks in the Arrivals area and provide vehicle collection in the purpose built rental car park located on Level 0 around 5 minutes walk from the arrivals hall.

-If there are long queues at the rental desks inside the building which is more likely to be the case in summer, then you can head straight for the rental car park.
+When there are long queues at the rental desks inside the building which is more likely to be the case in summer, it is often quicker to sign the contract in the rental car park.

-If you hired a car with one of the larger companies, the vehicle should be returned to the purpose built car park on Level 0 where you collected it.
+For those renting a car with one of the onsite companies, the vehicle should be returned to the purpose built car park on Level 0 where you collected it.
 As you drive in to Malaga airport follow the sign s for "Rental Cars" as you approach the terminal building.